kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 `getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that this only happens when the state is set to `4`.

-`open()` is a method attached to the XHR object, and one of the most important parts of an AJAX application.
+`open` is an XHR method and one of the most important parts of an AJAX application.
 This is because __the `open` method is where you tell your code what data needs to be loaded onto the page.__

-In this example, `getArticleInfo.open()` first describes *how* to get the data.
-That's done with the first parameter, which is `GET`...it tells the server to "get" something from the server.
+`getArticleInfo.open()` first described *how* to get the data.
+That was done with the first parameter, which was `GET`...it told the server to "get" something from the server.

-The second `getArticleInfo.open()` parameter is the file name of the data we're requesting.
-In this case, that's a file called "articleName.txt" and it contains the name of this article and the name of the author.
+The second `getArticleInfo.open()` parameter described *what* to get...that's the data we're requesting.
+In this case, that was a file called "articleName.txt" that contained the name of this article and the name of the author.

-`getArticleInfo.send()` is the part of the code that actually sends the request through.
-You can pass a parameter to `send()` but it will be ignored if you do this using `GET`: the parameter will be set to its default value of `null`.
+`getArticleInfo.send()` is the part of the code that actually sent the data request to server.
+It has a default value of `null` when using `GET`, but you can pass a parameter to `send()` if using `POST`.

-`send()` can accept and process parameters when using `POST` instead of `GET`.
+You would use `POST` if you want to send data to the server while in the "1" state, which was discussed in the <a href="#xhr-states">"Wait for an XHR state of 4" section</a>.
+Discussing this is beyond the scope of this AJAX tutorial.

 {% prism javascript %}
 function loadText() {